OpenBCM V1.08-3-g9b42 (Linux)

 That concludes our VK7 Amateur Radio News Broadcast for this week.

-You have been listening to VK7WI.
+You have been listening to or have just missed VK7WI.
 Next week the National WIA news can be heard at 0900 followed by the VK7 Amateur Radio News at 0930 hours.

 Items for the broadcast can be emailed to vk7arnews @ gmail.com